namheegordonkim/smash-g/README.md

 You can download our video data here: https://www.dropbox.com/s/ep8jhys2ie4kjda/smash-g-data.zip?dl=0

-Put all the .mp4 files inside the subdirectory `./data/`.
+Put all the .mp4 files inside a subdirectory named `./data/`.

 To process all the data in one command, run this inside a bash shell: